awsdocs/amazon-ec2-user-guide/doc_source/grub.md

 For instances that are launched using a CentOS AMI, GRUB is configured for the serial console by default\.

 The following is an example of `/etc/default/grub`\.
+Your configuration might be different based on your system setup\.

 ```
 GRUB_TIMEOUT=1